feathersjs-ecosystem/feathers-mongodb/README.md

 Additionally to the [common querying mechanism](https://docs.feathersjs.com/api/databases/querying.html) this adapter also supports [MongoDB's query syntax](https://docs.mongodb.com/v3.2/tutorial/query-documents/) and the `update` method also supports MongoDB [update operators](https://docs.mongodb.com/v3.2/reference/operator/update/).

-**Important:** External query values (especially through URLs) may have to be converted to the same type stored in MongoDB in a before [hook](https://docs.feathersjs.com/api/hooks.html) otherwise no matches will be found.
+> **Important:** External query values through HTTP URLs may have to be converted to the same type stored in MongoDB in a before [hook](https://docs.feathersjs.com/api/hooks.html) otherwise no matches will be found.
+This includes querying for `_id` which is a MongoID, e.g. with `$in`.
+See [feathersjs/feathers/issues/757](https://github.com/feathersjs/feathers/issues/757).
+Websocket requests will maintain the correct format.

 For example, a `find` call for `_id` (which is a MongoDB object id) and `age` (which is a number) a hook like this can be used: